Comic Book: For the Man Who Has Everything

 stories of all time (if not the

-best) as well as one of the best single issue comic book stories ever published.
-Published in Superman Annual
+best), as well as one of the best single-issue comic book stories ever published.
+The story was later adapted

 into a popular episode